Henry Jackson Society: History

 Having been founded at the University of Cambridge, the organisation was later moved to London.
-In April 2011 the entire staff of another London think-tank, the Centre for Social Cohesion which has since been dissolved joined the Henry Jackson Society.

 In 2017, Hannah Stuart, one of the Society's Research Fellows, released Islamist Terrorism: Analysis of Offences and Attacks in the UK (1998–2015), which profiled every individual convicted under terrorism legislation in the UK between those dates with an Islamist connection.

 In June 2020, UK Prime Minister Boris Johnson announced that the UK's Department for International Development would be merged into the Foreign and Commonwealth Office.
 The plan had first been proposed in a report published by the Henry Jackson Society in 2019, for which Johnson had authored the foreword.